"The Divorce Help Clinic is the place to turn when divorce is looming. Get it done quick and right!"

 - Tailored to your family’s needs

-- Divorce mediation offers a sane and affordable alternative
+- Divorce mediation offers an affordable alternative

 What if we can’t Agree?
 People can reach productive solutions even when they don’t see eye to eye.
 Sustainable solutions come from collaborative negotiations.
 Clear-eyed assessments of the situation.
 Squarely facing the problem.
 Frank discussions about what is going to take to solve it.
 Unvarnished appraisals of what’s possible and what’s most important.
 Structured exchanges of value.
 These are the negotiations that produce durable agreements.

 Will a Mediated Divorce be Private?
 The entire process of mediation is done discretely and confidentially.
 Court records in lawsuits are public records and accessible to anyone unless you can convince the court that they must be sealed.
 Recently, at least in this area, the courts have been a lot more hard-nosed about not sealing court records.